Biggest Garden Mistakes

 Contrary to popular belief, pruning is best in spring.
 This is because pruning stimulates new growth, and so is best just after the plants have finished flowering.
 If you mistakenly prune in the fall, thinking that the growing season is over, then you are taking a lot of energy out of the plant, and making it less effective in the long-term.

 Often a large tree in a garden dominates not just the outward but the inward condition of the garden.
 It has enormous roots that make much of the soil unusable and block out a lot of the light which is vital for other plants to flourish.
-If you can get that tree pruned back or even removed, it might be better for your soil as a whole.
+If you can get that tree pruned back or even removed with your equipment, it might be better for your soil as a whole.
 There are a number of smaller trees that won’t be so overbearing; Pencil Cherries, Weeping pears, Japanese Maples, and Kilmarnock Willows to name but a few.

 Once the slugs start to attack it may be too late.
 You need to be proactive about them, starting in early spring, as soon as it gets a litter warmer.
 Whether using beer raps, eggshells, grit, copper tape, or whatever, you must ensure they don’t breed and then wreak havoc in your garden.